KostadinBundov/Object-Oriented-Programming/README.md

 # Object-Oriented-Programming
-A repository for storing code from seminars and workshops in FMI
+Solutions from workshops for OOP course at FMI 2023/2024